zackbatist/open-archaeo/README.md

 + Matt Peeples / BR / [Website](http://www.mattpeeples.net/BR.html) - R Script for Calculating the Brainerd-Robinson Coefficient of Similarity and Assessing Sampling Error
 + Matt Peeples / ca / [Website](http://www.mattpeeples.net/ca.html) - R Script for Seriation Using Correspondence Analysis
 + Matt Peeples / kmeans / [Website](http://www.mattpeeples.net/kmeans.html) - R Script for K-Means Cluster Analysis

+### Python Scripts
++ steko / missing / [GitHub](https://github.com/steko/missing) - You have a sequence of numbered items and want to check if any are missing

 ### Other Scripts